TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/TemplateClass/Index.rst

 	</f:section>

-The best resources for learning is to look at existing modules from TYPO3 CMS.
+The best resources for learning is to look at existing modules from`TYPO3 CMS`:pn:.
 With the information given here, you should be able to find your way around the code.